fractalexperience/xbrl/README.md

 # Open-ESEF
 Open-ESEF is an open-source project to create a free and open-source XBRL tool for the ESEF filings following the standards set by the European Securities and Markets Authority (ESMA).

+It offers a Python-based framework designed for processing XBRL taxonomy and instance documents, with a focus on ESEF (European Single Electronic Format) compliance.

 In this forked repo, I was trying to modify the code from `xbrl` package to make it work for ESEF.

 The issue was that, unlike xbrl @ US-SEC-EDGAR, ESEF files have a folder structure, and the schema references are relative to the instance file, not the taxonomy folder.